 Understand the outputs to know how to adjust the inputs.
-Managing inventory is key to a retail store.
+Inventory Management is key to a retail store.
 Whether you are an online store or a physical experience outlet, if you are showing what’s new to your customers, they move far and away.

 A FEW TIPS TO MANAGE INVENTORY BETTER

 - Fine-tune Forecasting: Planning too aggressively can have disastrous effects on profits.
 Your projected sales calculations should be based on factors such as historical sales figures, market trends, predicted growth and the economy, promotions, marketing efforts, etc.

 - Answer the question of ‘Who is taking the risk’?
 If you are taking the risk then be conservative on your sales forecast.
 It is okay to be aggressive if your supplier is taking the risk.